 Caution areas, dogs and wolf behavior

 A pack will use from two to three to as many as six or more rendezvous sites during the summer.
 The exact locations vary from year to year and throughout the summer.
 The sites are usually forest openings or edge areas, with lots of wolf tracks, droppings and matted vegetation.
 Move two or three miles from any rendezvous site, if possible, before releasing dogs.
 In addition, avoid releasing dogs at baits recently visited by wolves.
-When looking for bear sign at a bait, make sure to also look for wolf tracks.
+When looking for bear sign near bait, make sure to also look for wolf tracks.
 Be familiar with your own dog's tracks, so that you can distinguish it from any wolf tracks.
 If a specific bait site is receiving a lot of wolf use, discontinue using it until wolves have left and concentrate on an alternative bait site.
 Some hunters have had success with bells on dog collars to reduce wolf attacks, but some dogs with bells have been attacked by wolves.